What Are the Symptoms of an Absence Seizure?

 Call Your Doctor About Absence Seizures If:

-Your child's teacher complains that your child is "tuning out" or "always daydreaming" in school.
-Have the teacher write down a detailed description of your child's behavior, how many episodes he has per day, and how long the episodes last.
+- Your child's teacher complains that your child is "tuning out" or "always daydreaming" in school.
+Have the teacher write down a detailed description of your child's behavior, how many episodes they have per day, and how long the episodes last.